Archive for January, 2008

 As a matter of nettiquette, never email someone a .zip file without warning them ahead of time, and if you receive one without a prior heads up from a known, trusted source, be very suspicious.
 One of the nastiest infections I cleaned out looked like it came from a trusted source so the client opened it up without checking with the sender.

-To wrap the story up, I took a snapshot of my Vista installation under Fusion, and looked at the zip file.
+To wrap the story up, I took a snapshot of my virtual Vista installation under VMWare Fusion so I could restore to that earlier point, and looked at the zip file.
 As expected, the antivirus software immediately caught it and archived it.

 DAVE and Leopard